 This unique 3-night cruise from Stornoway to Ullapool is a fantastic opportunity for those of you out there interested in Nature Writing.
-Our tutor will be Karen Lloyd, who has written many nature books including The Gathering Tide and Blackbird Diaries.
+Our tutor will be Karen Lloyd, author of The Gathering Tide and Blackbird Diaries, as well as an anthology and a pamphlet about poetry.
 This cruise will visit both the Shiant Isles and the Summer Isles.

 Visit one of the UK’s most important seabird colonies at the Shiant Isles.